pboling/flag_shih_tzu/README.markdown

 # FlagShihTzu

-This plugin lets you use a single integer field in an ActiveRecord model to store a collection of boolean flags.
+This plugin lets you use a single integer column in an ActiveRecord model to store a collection of boolean flags.
 Each flag can be used almost in the same way you would use any boolean attribute on an ActiveRecord object.

 The main benefit:
-**No migrations needed for new boolean fields, which means no downtime!**
+**No migrations needed for new boolean attributes, which means no downtime!**

-This is very useful for large tables where adding new columns can take a long time.
+This is very useful for large tables where adding new columns can take a long time or if you just want to avoid adding new columns for every boolean attribute.

-Using FlagShihTzu, you can add new boolean fields whenever you want, without needing any migration, just change the has_flags call to include the new boolean flag.
+Using FlagShihTzu, you can add new boolean attributes whenever you want, without needing any migration.
+Just change the has_flags call to include the new boolean flag.